Webhook Integrations

 • Subscribe only to the events you need.
 Unnecessary events create noise and consume processing resources on your server.

-• Implement idempotency on your server using the webhook_id field.
-Network issues can occasionally cause duplicate deliveries.
+• Implement idempotency on your server using X-Webhook-ID.
+Network issues and retries can produce repeat deliveries.

 Was this article helpful?